Resolving Conflicts in Game Development Projects

 This is really cool, because it means that you’ll always see the risk of conflicts before they happen.
 This is different from other famous version control tools like Git, for example, where you’re not kept aware of the other branches - you have to actively probe your repository before taking any action to make sure there won’t be any conflicts.

 Diversion therefore makes it easy to spot and dodge a lot of conflicts, simply by actively checking the overall state of the repository for us and warning us ahead of time.
-(Which is possible because Diversion is cloud-based, and centralised, and all your repo info is thus synced on the server in real-time!)
+(Which is possible because Diversion is cloud-based, and centralized, and all your repo info is thus synced on the server in real time!)

 Resolving a conflict in Diversion